 The announcement of the 2017 Colour of the Year by Pantone as being ‘Greenery’ 15-0343, is an exciting one.
 Here at Green Sprout Websites, we try to take our name literally, and embrace as much ‘green’ as possible.
-As a web designer from Adelaide, having grown up in the Adelaide hills, greenery, trees, spaces and grass are things that make my heart sing.
+As a web designer from Adelaide and living in the Adelaide hills, greenery, trees, spaces and grass are things that make my heart sing.
 The fresh new leaves on all the trees as you drive through the main street in Stirling at the beginning of spring is exactly the thing that came to my mind when I read about the Pantone Colour of the Year.

 So what does this colour mean?
 Is it just a colour that the fashion world, the interior design magazines and the Pinterest and Instagram bloggers will be using?
 Or is it indicative of something bigger?
 Typically these announcements from Pantone have a great influence on fashion trends for the year ahead, however, this year, the influence may go much deeper.
 Maybe it’s an idealistic dream for the future, maybe it’s an effort to help the world through these divided political and social times.
 In these times of worsening pollution, rising sea levels, and deforestation, the announcement of the colour Greenery signals a kind of hope for the future.
 Greenery in nature signifies new life, fresh beginnings, and rejuvenation.
 The colour green brings to mind: environmental, sustainable, natural, healthy, fresh, and revitalised.